One of the longest-lasting batteries on the market with an estimated shelf life of around 20 years.

-Theses batteries have a leakproof construction which ensures that you will not need to buy a new set for a long time.
-The rechargeable feature allows these to be used time and time again.
+These lithium Energizer batteries have a leakproof construction which ensures that you will not need to buy a new set for a long time.
+Operates in extreme weather from -40 to 140 degrees Fahrenheit.

 The batteries themselves deplete rapidly when in constant use.

-These batteries are a great option for bulk buys and come in 100 count packages.
+These batteries are a great option for bulk buys and come in 100-count packages.
 Leakproof, so they have a shelf life of around 10 years.
-They remain completely operational in bad weather conditions such as freezing climates.
-The eco-friendly design is also great for the environment.
+They remain operational in bad weather conditions, such as freezing climates.

 They cannot be recharged.